Texas AG Ken Paxton faces charges of corruption and bribery as his impeachment trial gets underway

 The trial will likely bring forth new evidence.
 But the outline of the allegations against Paxton has been public since 2020, when eight of his top deputies told the FBI that the attorney general was breaking the law to help Austin real estate developer Nate Paul.

-The deputies — largely conservatives whom Paxton handpicked for their jobs — told investigators that Paxton had gone against their advice and hired an outside lawyer to probe Paul's allegations of wrongdoing by the FBI in its investigation of the developer.
+The deputies — largely conservatives whom Paxton handpicked for their jobs — told investigators that Paxton had gone against their advice and hired an outside lawyer to probe the FBI's allegations of Paul's wrongdoing.
 They also said Paxton pressured his staff to take other actions that helped Paul.

-In return, Paul allegedly hired a former aide to a Republican state senator with whom Paxton was having an affair and bankrolled the renovations of one of the attorney general's properties, a million-dollar home in Austin.
+In return, Paul allegedly hired a former aide to a Republican state senator with whom Paxton acknowledged having had an affair and bankrolled the renovations of one of the attorney general's properties, a million-dollar home in Austin.

 Paul was indicted in June on federal criminal charges that he made false statements to banks to secure more than $170 million in loans.
 He pleaded not guilty and has broadly denied wrongdoing in his dealings with Paxton.